-While many U.S. manufacturers are planning for long-term solutions, business also need to consider and incorporate short-term contingent staffing solutions in their manufacturing staffing and crisis staffing solution strategies to quickly source and deploy qualified production labor, skilled trades workers and craftsmen.
+While many U.S. manufacturers are planning for long-term solutions, businesses also need to consider and incorporate short-term contingent staffing solutions in their manufacturing staffing and crisis staffing solution strategies to quickly source and deploy qualified production labor, skilled trades workers and craftsmen.

-A traditional staffing agency usually focuses their recruiting efforts within a certain radius of their facility or their client's facility, and they may or may not have access to the experienced workers you need.
+A traditional staffing agency usually focuses its recruiting efforts within a certain radius of their facility or their client's facility, and they may or may not have access to the experienced workers you need.

 A contingency staffing service, like MADI's, that sources its employees from across the United States is focused on the operational needs of the client and is not limited by location.

 This enables us to either source workforce's, from CNC Machinists to Assemblers or a mix of talent at one time.
 We also focus on sourcing the most experienced and skilled labor that can acclimate quickly to increase production.
-Having more experienced labor cuts down on training time and turnover, which is becoming a huge issue for companies receiving unskilled and under qualified temps from local staffing agencies.
+Having more experienced labor cuts down on training time and turnover, which is becoming a huge issue for companies receiving unskilled and under-qualified temps from local staffing agencies.

-The question then becomes, do the workers from you local staffing agency have the proper skills and experience to meet your production requirements?
+The question then becomes, do the workers from your local staffing agency have the proper skills and experience to meet your production requirements?
 Can the agency provide the number of workers you need?
 Can they provide them quick enough?
 If not, then contingency staffing may be the better option.

-In today's labor market, forward-thinking companies are shifting their mindset on talent, considering different staffing strategies, preparing contingency plans and deploying workforces for staff shortages in order to maintain competitive advantage.
+In today's labor market, forward-thinking companies are shifting their mindset on talent, considering different staffing strategies, preparing contingency plans and deploying workforces for staff shortages in order to maintain a competitive advantage.

 Even if you're able to find the talent you need locally and you're not having issues with hiring now, you may want to consider a worst-case scenario and develop a staffing contingency plan in case you need to ramp up production or fill in critical staffing gaps.
 Learn more about why and how to develop a contingency plan for staff shortages here.